Wednesday, July 21, 2021

 While saddened to have to say goodbye to the young woman who gifted us in so many ways, may we find comfort in knowing she is free of her earthly limitations.
 Surely, Jesus welcomed her with open arms and lovingly told her, "Well done, good and faithful servant."
 Well done.
 Now it is time to celebrate Alexandria's legacy of love.
 With each moment we allow ourselves to be moved by music, unhesitatingly express our delight, and meet life's challenges with determination, we keep Alexandria's legacy alive and inspiring others as she so inspired us.

 Now in the loving arms of Jesus, Alexandria passed away March 20, 2020.
 She was born December 22, 1997, in Grand Rapids.
 Alexandria is survived by her mother, Cynthia VanderKodde of Grand Rapids; father, Daniel VanderKodde of Grand Rapids; siblings, Jeanette (Robert) Bailey of Akron, OH, Jewel (Chris) Davis of Copley, OH, Jantine (Satanuel Hall) Young, Dramitrius Monroe, Eugene Murray, Deante (Jennifer Rollo) VanderKodde, Marcellus VanderKodde, TeVon VanderKodde, all of Grand Rapids; grandparents, James Hall of Rochester, NY, William and Leora VanderKodde of Grand Rapids; and many aunts, uncles, nieces, nephews, and cousins.
 Alexandria was preceded in death by her brother, Andre VanderKodde, and grandmother, Evelyn Hall.
-A private family interment has been held at Rest Lawn Memorial Park.
-A celebration of life will be scheduled later this spring.
+A Celebration of Life will be held at 7 PM on Wednesday July 21, 2021 at Church of the Servant 3835 Burton St SE 49546.
+Family will receive visitors from 6 PM until the time of the service with a balloon release following the celebration.
 Memorials may be made to VanderKodde Education Fund c/o Church of the Servant.
 To read more of Alexandria's life story, leave a memory or condolence please visit www.heritagelifestory.com.